Jaredhall18/web-sprint-challenge-applied-javascript/README.md

 An event listener is a callback function tha is attached to a node to look for a an event that has been specified (like if that node is clicked), if the event occurs, then a specified function will run.

 4. Why would we convert a NodeList into an Array?

+Although NodeLists have access to the .forEach() method, the other Array methods are not available to them.
+Converting to an array allows these methods to be used.

 5. What is a component?

+Components are functions in Javascript that allow us to replicate or build new elements based on a set of criteria.
+This includes the HTML, CSS, and JavaScript that that Element may need.
+This helps keep our Code DRY and makes it so you don't need to sift through a lot of code to make changes to an element if it repeats itself.